mudgal382/MS-Project/README.md

 # MS-Project
-I used MS Visual Studio Code for this project with jupyter notebook many other extensions
+I used MS Visual Studio Code for this project with jupyter notebook many other extensions I am also attaching the Screenshots of successfull coding of project on Microsoft Visual Studio Code
 Goal:
 Predict whether a patient should be diagnosed with Heart Disease.
 This is a binary outcome.
 Positive (+) = 1, patient diagnosed with Heart Disease